This set of Basic Civil Engineering test focuses on “Defects and Preservation of Timber”.

 4. __________ defects is indicated by red/yellow tinge in wood.

 Explanation: Druxiness is indicated by white spots.
-Callus is soft tissue that covers wound of tree.
-Burls are swelling on the surface of tree.
+Callus is soft tissue that covers wound of a tree.
+Burls are swelling on the surface of the tree.

 5. A crack which separates wood fibres is called: